Usage

 Details

-Create a forest plot from any rtables::rtable() object that has a column with a single value and a column with 2 values.
+Given a rtables::rtable() object with at least one column with a single value and one column with 2

 Examples